MelnikAndres/Solvd/hospital_dockerized/hospital/README.md

 # Features

 - User management, by admin
-- Specialization management, by admin
 - Appointment creation with specialization, by user
 - Appointment creation with symptoms, by user
 - Appointment management, by user
 - Appointment derivation, by admin
+- Prescription creation, by doctor
+- Login system

 # API Reference Endpoints